Assessment of Generative Named Entity Recognition in the Era of Large Language Models: Instructions, Output Format, and Performance of Generative NER

-\textbf{Implementation Details.} We fine-tuned all models using the LLaMA-Factory~\cite{zheng-etal-2024-llamafactory} library with LoRA~\cite{hu2022lora}.
-Specifically, we set the LoRA rank $r$ to 256 and the scaling factor $\alpha$ to 512 inserting adapters on all linear modules.
-The models were trained with a total batch size of 8 and a learning rate of 2e-5 or 2e-6, utilizing a cosine scheduler and a warmup ratio of 0.01.
-The maximum length of input is 2048, and the number of training epochs is 2.
+\textbf{Implementation Details.} We fine-tuned all models using the LLaMA-Factory~\cite{zheng-etal-2024-llamafactory} with LoRA~\cite{hu2022lora}.
+We compare LoRA and full fine-tuning in Appendix~\ref{app:lora_full}, showing that LoRA achieves competitive performance with fewer parameters.
+We set the LoRA rank $r$ to 256 and the scaling factor $\alpha$ to 512, with adapters inserted into all linear modules.
+The models were trained with a total batch size of 8 and a learning rate of 2e-5, utilizing a cosine scheduler and a warmup ratio of 0.01.
+The maximum input length was set to 2048, and all models were trained for two epochs.